cloudxaas/.github/profile/README.md

 We strive to meet such high and strigent standard but we will accept what works for now.

 version 1.0 will be the highest grade. currently, all development work will be in version 0.0.1

+Most works are developed in whatever language, primarily golang, to be converted to c / rust in future.